BCACTF/cscamp-2020/README.md

 * etc.

 When you have a problem, just submit a pull request with the problem name.
-Then, add the category as a label.
+Make sure to add the category and milestone.

 Thanks! -ed